josiahdavis/josiahdavis/README.md

 ### Hi there 👋

 I have a mixed background in STEM with a Bachelor's dergree in Mechanical Engineering from University of Maryland, and a Master's degree in Statistics from University of Berkeley.
-I got my start in Data Science as a conusltant doing process improvement for the Department of Veteran Affairs, and I've been doing consulting in some form or fashion for the psat 10+ years.
+I got my start in Data Science as a conusltant doing process improvement for the Department of Veteran Affairs, and I've been doing Machine Learning consulting in some form or fashion for the psat 10+ years.
 During this time I've worked on a wide variety of projects:

 * 🏭 Industrial and Manufacturing Computer Vision.
 * 🔍 Document summarization and processing using Natural Language Processing.